 - Food scraps in cornstarch bags

-- Food scraps wrapped in newspaper
+- Food scraps wrapped in paper or newspaper

 - Small, non-treated timber offcuts